nanikjava/wiki_robherring/Android-with-DRM-mesa-graphics.md

+Instructions for building Android M using mesa/DRM graphics stack.
+Currently supported are freedreno on Dragonboard 410c and virtio-gpu on QEMU (x86 KVM and arm64 TCG).

 ### Install dependent packages
 This is for ubuntu and assuming your machine is already setup for building kernel and QEMU.